The Mascletà, a Fallas Tradition in Valencia – Story + Video

 Explaining the Fallas tradition of the Mascleta to someone who’s never experienced it, doesn’t do it justice.
 Telling someone about the explosive fireworks, they think of Fourth of July.
 Or recounting the deafening blasts that vibrate through you like war cannons, they think back to their last rock concert (a poor comparison).
 Finally when we vividly tell of its location in the very heart of Spain’s enchanting Mediterranean city of Valencia, surrounded closely by vintage buildings and thousands of people…well, then people start to realize they can’t comprehend the Mascleta until they’ve been there themselves.

-This past week I got to watch this explosive Fallas tradition from a hotel rooftop, fantastically situated right in Valencia’s Plaza de Ayuntamiento (where the City Hall is located) and overlooking the very spot where the Mascleta takes place.
-I thought of you and got some great video footage that Eric has created a short video of, so you can also get a great view of what the Mascleta is all about.
+One particular year I got to watch this explosive Fallas tradition from a hotel rooftop, fantastically situated right in Valencia’s Plaza de Ayuntamiento (where the City Hall is located) and overlooking the very spot where the Mascleta takes place.
+I thought of you, dear reader, and got some great video footage that Eric has created a short video of, so you can also get a great view of what the Mascleta is all about.

 The Origin of Fallas and the Mascleta

 The Fallas are the festival in Valencia that takes place each year to celebrate the spring equinox and represents getting rid of the old and welcoming in the new.
 Another strong meaning behind it is to remember the impermanence of life.